crispyfishtech/docker-getting-started/README.md

 [https://hub.docker.com/_/registry](https://hub.docker.com/_/registry)
 [https://distribution.github.io/distribution/about/configuration/](https://distribution.github.io/distribution/about/configuration/)

-# Main Content

-## Intro

-My name is Christopher and I will be your host todays all about getting started with docker we are going to hit the ground running and see the benefits of docker

 ## Docker is free

 - Docker cli is free as in freedom and still remains an opensource project